Briguy52/brian-website-2017/_portfolio/00aloha.md

 As such, all of my design decisions revolved around this central theme of habitual, open conversation starting.

-{% include gallery caption="Current screen designs for the app" %}
+{% include gallery caption="Brainstorming plus current screens from the app" %}

 **Designing for Behavior Change - Conversation Starters and Social Risk**